naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/2.Network-Access/network-access.md

 D. Client mode

 A:- B, a switch in vtp transparent mode will not participate in VTP.
 However if the VTP mode is v2, the switch will forward and receive VTP advertisements.

+53. D.

+54. What significance does VTP VLAN pruning provide?
+* A. VLAN pruning removes VLANs from the databases of other switches that they are not configured on.
+* B. VLAN pruning removes VLAN traffic from other switches that are not configured for the respective VLAN.
+* C. VLAN pruning automatically changes the allowed VLANs on all interfaces.
+* D. All of the above.

+B:- B, VTP pruning removes forwarding traffic for VLANs that are not configured on remote switches.
+This saves bandwidth on trunks because if the remote switch does not have the VLAN configured on it, the frame destined for the VLAN will not traverse the trunk.

+55. Which command enables VTP pruning?
+A. Switch(config)#vtp mode pruning
+B. Switch(config)#vtp pruning
+C. Switch(config)#vtp vlan pruning
+D. Switch(config-vlan)#enable pruning

+A:- B.

+56. When enabling VTP pruning, where does it need to be configured?
+A. VTP pruning needs to be configured only on the VTP server.
+B. VTP pruning needs to be configured only on the VTP client.
+C. VTP pruning needs to be configured only on the VTP transparent.
+D. VTP pruning needs to be configured on all VTP clients and the server.

+A:- A, VTP pruning only needs to be configured on the server.
+The clients will receive the update and turn on VTP pruning automatically.